bshurick/ischool/README.md

 Algorithms
 -------
-*Assignment 1:* Algorithm to calculate the unique primes in any inputted number *Assignment 2:* An algorithm defined by specific instructions (enter phone number, sum the digits, etc)
+*Assignment 1, part 1:* Algorithm to calculate the unique primes in any inputted number
+*Assignment 1, part 2:* An algorithm defined by specific instructions (enter phone number, sum the digits, etc)